 The United Negro College Fund (UNCF) Institute for Capacity Building and Second Nature organized regional learning institutes for networking and information sharing among minority-serving institutions (MSIs).
 The Kresge Foundation provided the UNCF with a $1.8 million grant in support of this capacity building program, the Building Green at Minority-Serving Institutions (MSIs) Initiative.
 The American Indian Higher Education Consortium, the Hispanic Association of Colleges and Universities, and the Thurgood Marshall College Fund also participated in and promoted this initiative.
 Second Nature was UNCF’s sustainability advisory partner on this initiative.
 Please visit the Building Green at MSIs Initiative page for more information.

 The Education for Sustainability Innovation Program, followed the success of the Advancing Green Building Initiative's Diveristy Internship Program, continues to provide internships to encourage minority students to pursue sustainability-related careers.

-Diversity Interns conduct research, information-gathering, and assist with the implementation of several national programs that support Second Nature's strategic initiatives and core program--The American College and University Presidents' Climate Commitment (ACUPCC).
+Diversity Interns conduct research, information-gathering, and assist with the implementation of several national programs that support Second Nature's strategic initiatives and signature program--The American College & University Presidents' Climate Commitment (ACUPCC).